 With some of the province's best beaches and coastal scenery, the Plan Area also supports a growing tourism industry.
-A number of motels, bed and breakfasts, campgrounds, restaurants, and shops and services compliment the areas' natural attractions.
+A number of motels, short-term bedroom rentals such as, but not limited to, (RC-Feb 21/23;E-Sep 1/23) bed and breakfasts, campgrounds, restaurants, and shops and services compliment the areas' natural attractions.